-The wiretap channel II, introduced in \cite{WTCII_Wyner}, provides a model for an adversary who has partial access to the legitimate communication, in the form of a threshold on the time fraction during which the adversary is capable of tapping into the communication.
-In particular, the model considers a noiseless legitimate channel and an adversary who {\it{chooses}} a {\it{fixed-size}} subset of the transmitted symbols to noiselessly observe.
-Reference \cite{WTCII_Wyner} showed that, despite this ability to choose the wiretapped symbols, with proper coding, this adversary can be made no more powerful than nature, i.e., the secrecy capacity of the wiretap II model is identical to that of a binary erasure wiretapper channel with the same fraction of erasures.
-Reference \cite{nafea2015wiretap} has generalized the wiretap II model to one with a discrete memoryless, i.e., noisy, legitimate channel, and derived inner and outer bounds for its capacity-equivocation region.
-The secrecy capacity for this model was identified in \cite{goldfeld2015semantic}.
-Reference \cite{nafea2018new} has introduced a generalized wiretap model which subsumes both the classical wiretap \cite{WTCWyner} and wiretap II \cite{nafea2015wiretap} models as special cases.
-This generalized model was extended to multi-transmitter and multi-receiver networks in \cite{nafea2018generalizing,nafea2017new1,nafea2017new2}.
-In all these models, the common theme is the robustness of stochastic wiretap encoding \cite{WTCWyner} against a type II adversary who is allowed to choose where to tap.
+The wiretap channel II (WTC-II) in \cite{WTCII_Wyner} provides a model for an adversary with partial access to the legitimate communication; in the form of a threshold on the time fraction during which the adversary is able to tap into the communication.
+Specifically, the model considers a noiseless legitimate channel and an adversary which {\it{selects}} a {\it{fixed-size}} subset of the transmitted symbols to noiselessly observe. \cite{WTCII_Wyner} has shown that, despite this ability to choose the locations of the tapped symbols, with proper coding, the adversary can be made no more powerful than nature, i.e., the secrecy capacity of the WTC-II is identical to that of a binary erasure wiretapper channel with the same fraction of erasures. \cite{nafea2015wiretap} has generalized the WTC-II to one with a discrete memoryless-- noisy-- legitimate channel, and derived inner and outer bounds for its capacity-equivocation region.
+The secrecy capacity for this model has been identified in \cite{goldfeld2015semantic}.
+In \cite{nafea2018new}, we have introduced a generalized wiretap model which includes both the classical wiretap \cite{WTCWyner} and wiretap II \cite{nafea2015wiretap} channels as special cases.
+This generalized model has been extended to multi-transmitter and multi-receiver networks in \cite{nafea2019generalizing,nafea2017new1,nafea2017new2}.
+In all these settings, the common theme is the robustness of stochastic wiretap encoding \cite{WTCWyner} against a type II adversary which can choose where to tap.

-In this paper, we consider an adversary model of type II as in \cite{WTCII_Wyner,nafea2015wiretap, goldfeld2015semantic,nafea2018new,nafea2018generalizing, nafea2017new1,nafea2017new2}, but in a cache-aided communication setting.
-In particular, the adversary noiselessly observes a partial subset of its choosing of the transmitted symbols over the cache placement and/or delivery phases.
-Thus we term this model the caching broadcast channel with a {\it{wire and cache tapping}} adversary of type II (CBC-WCT II).
-The legitimate parties do not know whether the cache placement, delivery, or both transmissions are tapped, the relative fractions of tapped symbols in each, or their positions.
-Only the knowledge of the overall size of the tapped set by the adversary is available to the legitimate terminals.
+In this paper, we introduce an adversary model of type II to a cache-aided communication setting.
+The adversary noiselessly observes a partial subset of its choice of the transmitted symbols over cache placement and/or delivery.
+We term this model the caching broadcast channel with a {\it{wire and cache tapping}} adversary of type II (CBC-WCT II).
+The legitimate terminals do not know whether cache placement, delivery, or both phases are tapped; the relative fractions of tapped symbols in each, nor their positions.
+Only the the overall size of the tapped set is known by the legitimate terminals.